Brent Smith: Personal life

-Smith has a son, Lyric Santana Smith, with his ex-fiancée, Ashley Smith Marshall.
-For years, Smith struggled with both drug and alcohol addiction and weight management.
-Following an intervention from his then-girlfriend, Smith eventually lost weight through exercise and a healthier diet, including quitting drinking.

-Smith says that his former girlfriend, Teresa, his son, and his fans inspired him to lose weight and become healthier.
+In 2008, Smith had a son with his then fiancée, Ashley.
+Smith struggled with drugs and alcohol managing his weight.
+Following an intervention from his then-girlfriend, "Theresa", Smith states, in interview, that he quit drinking, and lost weight through a healthier diet and exercise.
+Smith says that his former girlfriend, his son, and his fans inspired him to lose weight and become healthier.